“The heart of the righteous weighs its answers,

-In the novel I am writing, Jacob, the main character, has an unfortunate personality quirk.
+In my debut novel, The Five Barred Gate, Jacob, the main character, has an unfortunate personality quirk.
 He speaks his mind without giving thought to the consequences of his words.
 The problem with his personality trait is that he does not realize he is doing wrong.
 In his mind, he is trying to help out.
 In most cases, while his words are accurate, the bluntness at which he delivers it is inappropriate.

 It reminds me of a Seinfeld episode.
 George is dating an attractive girl named Audrey.
 Her only flaw is that her nose is big.
-As pretentious as George is he wants to say something but doesn’t.
+As pretentious as George is he wants to say something but doesn’t know how.
 One day the gang is eating at Jerry’s apartment.
 Audrey says she’s intimidated by the attractive girls in NYC.
 Kramer then says, “You’re as beautiful as any of them, you just need a nose job.”
 Of course, everyone is flabbergasted at Kramer’s comment.
-He spoke his mind without consideration.
+He spoke his mind without consideration of the consequences.

 First, we need to examine our hearts.
 How do we feel about that particular situation?
-Do we have ulterior motives for acting a certain way?
+Do we have ulterior motives for behaving a certain way?
 Do we have a history with a person and desire revenge?
 Many arguments begin because we get wounded and in defense, lash out.
 We speak without forethought.
-Then, as the situation calms down, we regret what we said.
-It doesn’t matter what we meant.
+Then, when the situation calms down, we regret what was said.
+It doesn’t matter what was meant.
 It doesn’t matter whether or not it was true, or if they misinterpreted your real meaning, the damage is done.
 The words were said and the hearer has interpreted it for themselves.

 “I can’t believe you did……” “Well at least I don’t….”